-Consideration of the 2019 Say On Pay Vote
+Consideration of the 2022 Say On Pay Vote

-Following our 2019 Annual Meeting of Stockholders, the Compensation Committee and the Board of Directors reviewed the results of the non-binding stockholder advisory vote on our executive compensation ("2019 Say On Pay Vote").
-Stockholders voted in favor of Say On Pay, with 95.44% positive votes, 4.29% negative votes, and .28% abstentions (results rounded to the nearest hundredth of a percent).
+Following our 2022 Annual Meeting of Stockholders, the Compensation Committee and the Board of Directors reviewed the results of the non-binding stockholder advisory vote on our executive compensation ("2022 Say On Pay Vote").
+Stockholders voted in favor of Say On Pay, with 89.49% positive votes, 10.40% negative votes, and 0.11% abstentions (results rounded to the nearest hundredth of a percent).
 Given the strong vote in favor, the Company continued its ongoing communication with stockholders and maintained its executive compensation policies and practices, that include the following changes from earlier practices (abbreviated terms are defined within):

-- Replacement of the previous annual incentive program, which was based on a multiple of historical growth rates in Adjusted EPS applied to prior year actual payouts, with a target bonus plan based on achieving goals related to Adjusted EPS and Return on Assets; - Replacement of the previous long-term incentive plan with performance share units subject to performance-based vesting related to a cumulative three-year Adjusted EPS target and a three-year relative TSR performance metric.
-Prior to 2013, time-based restricted stock awards generally cliff vested on the fourth anniversary of the grant date; - A policy that, beginning in 2013, stock incentive compensation is subject to a "double trigger" in the event of a change in control of the Company.
-New incentives vest only upon employment termination without good cause or for good reason after a change in control; and - A clawback policy such that the Compensation Committee will review all performance-based compensation awarded to or earned by certain officers during the three-year period prior to any restatement of the Company's financial results.
-If the Compensation Committee determines such compensation would have been lower had it been calculated based on the restated financial statement, the Compensation Committee may seek to recover the excess amount. - Additionally, in 2018, the Board of Directors amended The Senior Executive Severance Policy and the Change in Control Plan to limit any gross-up payments payable under the plans to the then-existing participants in the plans.
+Replacement of the previous annual incentive program, which was based on a multiple of historical growth rates in Adjusted EPS applied to prior year actual payouts, with a target bonus plan based on achieving goals related to Adjusted EPS and Return on Assets;

+Replacement of the previous long-term incentive plan with performance share units subject to performance-based vesting related to a cumulative three-year Adjusted EPS target and a three-year relative TSR performance metric;

+A policy that stock incentive compensation is subject to a "double trigger" in the event of a change in control of the Company.
+New incentives vest only upon employment termination without good cause or for good reason after a change in control; and A clawback policy such that the Compensation Committee will review all performance-based compensation awarded to or earned by certain officers during the three-year period prior to any restatement of the Company's financial results.
+If the Compensation Committee determines such compensation would have been lower had it been calculated based on the restated financial statement, the Compensation Committee may seek to recover the excess amount.

+Additionally, in 2018, the Board of Directors amended The Senior Executive Severance Policy and the Change in Control Plan to limit any gross-up payments payable under the plans to the then-existing participants in the plans.